 Overtime 5 NO Farm workers are exempt from Montana's overtime requirements .
 Federal rules may apply.
 Refer to the federal fact sheet.
-Minimum Wage 6 YES The current minimum wage is \$8.65.
+Minimum Wage 6 YES The current minimum wage is \$9.20.
 It is subject to annual cost-of-living adjustments each year based on CPI.
 In the case of a farm worker employed for a part of a calendar year that includes periods requiring working hours in excess of 8 hours a day and other seasonal periods requiring working hours substantially less than 8 hours a day, the employer may pay the worker at a fixed rate of compensation during the term of employment.
-The employer may: • keep a record of the total number of hours worked by the worker during the part of the year in which the worker was employed by the employer, but the total wages paid for that period of employment may not be less than the applicable minimum wage rate multiplied by the total number of hours worked; or • in lieu of the minimum wage set forth in this part, pay the farm worker a wage on a monthly basis.
+The employer may: • Keep a record of the total number of hours worked by the worker during the part of the year in which the worker was employed by the employer, but the total wages paid for that period of employment may not be less than the applicable minimum wage rate multiplied by the total number of hours worked; or • In lieu of the minimum wage set forth in this part, pay the farm worker a wage on a monthly basis.
 This monthly compensation must constitute a minimum wage and may not be less than \$635 a month beginning January 1, 1990.
-Employers may pay below the minimum wage to: • Any employee, if the employer has annual gross sales of \$110,000 or less, a minimum wage of \$4 or per hour, although the employer may be subject to federal minimum wage provisions under the Fair Labor Standards Act; • Farm workers who work seasonal periods requiring working over eight hours per day and at other times work substantially less than eight hours per day, a fixed rate of compensation; • Any employee who meets one of the exemptions from the minimum wage provided in Mont.
+Employers may pay below the minimum wage to: • Any employee, if the employer is not covered by the Fair Labor Standards Act and has annual gross sales of \$110,000 or less, a minimum wage of \$4 per hour, unless the employee is producing or moving goods between states or is otherwise covered by the Fair Labor Standards Act, that employee must be paid the greater of either the federal minimum wage or Montana's minimum wage; • Any employee who meets one of the exemptions from the minimum wage provided in Mont.
 Code Ann.
 39-3-406(1).
 Hours Worked 7 YES Montana law defines "hours worked" as all the time an employer requires an employee to be on duty, on the employer's premises, or at a prescribed workplace, or during which the employee is suffered or permitted to work.
 Hours worked includes time: Spent changing clothes if doing so is an integral part of the employee's duties (and not merely a convenience to the employee); Spent attending training programs, lectures, or meetings, unless (1) attendance is outside the employee's regular working hours; (2) is voluntary; (3) is not directly related to the employee's job; and (4) does not require the employee perform any productive work while attending.
-Traveling from home to work on special assignments in another city; Traveling that is all in the day's work; Traveling that keeps the employee away from home;
+Traveling from home to work on special assignments in another city; Traveling that is all in the day's work; Traveling that keeps the employee away from home overnight;